inasafe/inasafe-doc/docs/source/tutorial-docs/intro-analysis/vector-analysis.rst

 Introduction
 ------------
 The power of GIS is its ability to help us analyze data.
 Vector data can be analyzed to reveal how different features interact with each other.
-In this chapter, we’ll work through the GIS process, attempting to solve a problem, and as we proceed, we will learn about various analysis tools that QGIS provides.
+In this chapter, we'll work through the GIS process, attempting to solve a problem, and as we proceed, we will learn about various analysis tools that QGIS provides.

 ### 1. The GIS Process